SoftUni-Internal/interactive-content/EN/10-State-Management/01-State-Management.md

 # NgRx Packages

+05-NgRx-Packages

 **NgRx libraries** are divided in **four main categories**:

 ## State Management

 - **Store** - a state management solution made for Angular:
-  - Built on the Redux principles, it leverages the power of RxJS
+  * built on the Redux principles, it leverages the power of RxJS
-  - Embraces the use of Observables
+  * embraces the use of Observables

 - **Effects** - provides a side effect model to NgRx Store:
-  - Effects are Observables that use Actions both as a source and a destination
+  * effects are Observables that use Actions both as a source and a destination
-  - They can subscribe and publish to the Action Stream
+  * they can subscribe and publish to the Action Stream

 - **Router Store** - provides bindings for connection between Angular Router and NgRx Store